dwighthouse/onfontready/docs/README.md

 # onfontready docs

 `onfontready` is a very small Javascript library for detecting fonts in browsers.
-By detecting font loading and parsing with `onfontready`, pages can avoid Flash of Invisible Text (FOIT) and Flash of Unstyled Text (FOUT). `onfontready` can also be used to detect if a named font is installed on the client machine.
+By detecting font loading and parsing with `onfontready`, pages can avoid Flash of Invisible Text (FOIT) and Flash of Unstyled Text (FOUT). `onfontready` can also be used to detect if a named font is already installed locally on the client machine.

 At its core, `onfontready` is uses carefully crafted CSS and iframes to determine when a single font is both loaded and parsed by the browser, completely ready for use.
-Read about [How it Works](how_it_works.md) to understand `onfontready`'s inner workings.
+Read about [How it Works](howItWorks.md) to understand `onfontready`'s inner workings.

 `onfontready` does not make any assumptions about how it will be used.
 It is meant to be a foundation for other techniques, not a catch-all library for every scenario.
-Read about [Recipes and Usage Patterns](recipes_and_usage_patterns.md) to discover how to use `onfontready` for your project.
+Read about [Recipes and Usage Patterns](recipesAndUsagePatterns.md) to discover how to use `onfontready` for your project.

 `onfontready` is heavily optimized for size.
 It uses strange code structures that result in the smallest possible size after gzip compression.
-Read about [Compression Techniques](compression_techniques.md) used in the library.
+Read about [Compression Techniques](compressionTechniques.md) used in the library.

-`onfontready` can detect fonts in most, if not all browsers that support custom fonts and Javascript.
+`onfontready` can detect fonts in most, if not all browsers that support both custom fonts and Javascript.
 Even Internet Explorer 6, 7, and 8 are supported with the `legacy` version.
-Read about [Legacy Version Differences](legacy_version_differences.md).
+Read about [Legacy Version Differences](legacyVersionDifferences.md).

-There are a handful of special fonts that `onfontready` cannot detect.
-Read about [Undetectable Fonts](undetectable_fonts.md).
+With the right options, all known fonts should be detectable with `onfontready`.
+However, it is possible to create a font that `onfontready` cannot detect.
+Read about [How to Break `onfontready`](howToBreakOnfontready.md).

 ## Other Resources